Bucharest Articulated Tramcar: History

 Soon after communism in Romania came to power, the authorities wanted to modernize the Bucharest tram network, that at the time used ancient V09 trams from the 1920s.
 For a while the only solutions they could come up with were the V54 trams introduced by Electroputere from Craiova, and the ITB V56/V58 trams made by URAC.
 However they were not enough for Bucharest's quick expansion in the 1960s.
 It soon became apparent that a new type of tram was needed for the growing network.
 In 1968 an agreement was reached with Linke-Hofmann-Busch (LHB) from Salzgitter-Brunswick, West Germany, that the following year a 3 section tram would be delivered (based on the LHB GT6) and a licence would be agreed upon.
 Indeed, the prototype was delivered in 1969 and tested in revenue service the following years, until it was scrapped in 1991.
 In 1970 the tram was dismantled for an inspection, where the designers for the project would modify some of its technicalities for the V3A project.
 The V3A prototype was manufactured in 1971, and was presented that same year on 4 May 1971, at the 100 year anniversary of the tram operation, where it ran on the newly operated tram line 30 in the Titan neighborhood.
 Series production ultimately started in 1972.
-By 1992, the following vehicles were produced:

 However, the V3A prototypes' fate was not as happy as it was thought.
 The original agreement included the local assembly of 100 CKD kits received from LHB, with the prototype to be possibly returned, should that idea had worked.
 However the LHB accused the ITB of having illegally dismantled and copied the designs of their tram, and that the V3A was nothing but a pirate-copy of the LHB 3501 tram.
 Eventually the dispute was settled and both trams could continue working in the ITB's fleet.

-The most noticeable modifications made was removal of lightweight fibreglass material from the trams, thus increasing their weight from 15 to 25 tonnes, moving the third door's location in the second section of the articulated tram, the less-aerodynamic design which gave the tram a boxy-shape, compared to the round shape of the 3501 prototype, modified destination display and minor interior modifications.
+The most noticeable modifications made was the removal of lightweight fibreglass material from the trams, thus increasing their weight from 15 to 25 tonnes, moving the third door's location in the second section of the articulated tram, the less-aerodynamic design which gave the tram a boxy-shape, compared to the round shape of the 3501 prototype, modified destination display and minor interior modifications.
 The axles were made by Grivița Auto Repair Works (Întreprinderea de Reparații Auto Grivița), which specialized in producing tram axles, while the traction electric motor was produced by the Uzina de Mașini Electrice București (UMEB), and the electrical equipment by Electroaparataj Bucharest.
-The first examples were allocated to the Dudești Depot to be used on lines serving the Titan housing estate.
+The first units were allocated to the Dudești Depot to be used on lines serving the Titan housing estate.

 Eventually by the end of 1979 a total of 293 vehicles were made, and the V3A became the flagship of the ITB fleet, slowly replacing the V54s that were now modernized with electric equipment coming from the V3As and the V56s that were slowly withdrawn thanks to the introduction of the Tatra T4R trams from Czechoslovakia.